-This Wilhelminapark villa located in Haarlem (Netherlands) was designed in the late 19th century by architect S.J.W.
+This Wilhelminapark villa in Haarlem (Netherlands) was designed in the late 19th century by architect S.J.W.
 Mons, who took his inspiration from the style of English homes and gardens.
-The building served as a recording studio for years, before recently being renovated as a home and restored to its former, classical glory by Studio Ruim.
+The building served as a recording studio for years, before recently being renovated as a modern home (opens in new tab) and restored to its former, classical glory by Studio Ruim (opens in new tab).

 Specialising in modern renovations and restorations of historic buildings, Studio Ruim were the perfect architects for the job, and their choice of modern, designer materials, including HI-MACS® (opens in new tab) surfaces, honour the property's classical bones while also adding a modern touch.
 For Studio Ruim, it was important to create a unified design by subtly connecting the different spaces and ensuring the theme worked throughout the house.